unoplatform/uno.extensions/doc/Overview/Configuration/ConfigurationOverview.md

 var configuration = this.GetService<IConfiguration>();
 ```

-## Writable Configuration Section (aka Settings)
+## Writable Configuration Section (a.k.a.
+Settings)

-Register the configuration section (doesn't have to exist in configuration files)
+Register the configuration section the same way as you would for accessing a configuration section (the section doesn't have to exist in any configuration source)

 ```csharp
 private IHost Host { get; }